NoName276/project276/README.md

  ### What are some sample stories/scenarios?
 For example, as a regular user to your site, what types of things can I do?
 These are the ‘stories’ of your project.

+ There are many scenarios a player may come across that could negatively affect their experience with our game, therefore we have begun to consider possible scenarios in an attempt to prevent a user’s negative experience.
+For example, a player will likely want to listen to their preferred genre of music, thus they should be allowed to join rooms that play those genres and avoid others.
+Another player may want the ability to play with their friends in a private room.

+ ### Be honest, is the amount of work required in this proposal enough for five group members

+ Yes.
+ We have searched deep in our hearts, and we could never lie to you oh great bobby... so yes.

 ## Students